wp-plugins/flyzoo/readme.txt

 * **Multiple Operators and Moderators:** **live support** requests are automatically routed to the first available operator

-* **Eye-catching:** you love great design and we do too, Flyzoo chat has been crafted to offer a sleek look and feel
+* **Eye-catching:** you love great design and we do too.
+Flyzoo chat has been crafted to offer a sleek look and feel

 * **Tab Sync**: browse your site and chat at the same time!
 When you chat from multiple browser windows or tabs, chat windows are synchronized